Former Kansas Republican enters state governor’s race

 Pyle has been a state senator since 2005 and served with Democratic Governor Laura Kelly and Republican Attorney General Derek Schmidt.

-“To me, the fiscal issues, the social policies define me as a conservative, and they’re definitely a lot further to the left than I am,” Pyle said in an interview with FOX4 Tuesday.
+“To me, the fiscal issues, the social policies define me as a conservative, and they’re definitely a lot further to the left than I am,” Pyle said in an interview with WDAF-TV Tuesday.

 Pyle’s comment was in reference to both Kelly and Schmidt, as Pyle’s candidacy could complicate Schmidt’s attempt to beat Kelly in November.